extrabacon/dynamodb-model/README.md

 var productTable = new DynamoDBModel.Model('dynamo-products', productSchema);

-// the model provides methods for all DynamoDB operations productTable.putItem(/* ... */);
+// the model provides methods for all DynamoDB operations
+// no need to check for table status, we can start using it right away productTable.putItem(/* ... */);
 productTable.getItem(/* ... */);
 productTable.updateItem(/* ... */);